muzeyyenyildiz/WeatherAppReact/README.md

 # WeatherAppReact
-Project was created with React and React-bootsrap
+Project was created with React and React-Bootstrap

 ![plot](src/img/WeatherApp.JPG)